ArielCyber/PQClass/README.md

 We're using [SplitCap](https://www.netresec.com/?page=SplitCap) in order to get the neede flows from the recording.

 ## Applications
-iMessage
+iMessage,
-Signal
+Signal,
-PQ Chat
+PQ Chat,
-Hybrid PQ VPN
+Hybrid PQ VPN,
-Sunary
+Sunary,
 Sunbeam